Annahcj/javascript-design-patterns/adapter.md

 # Adapter Design Pattern

 The adapter design pattern lets incompatible interfaces work together.
+This is often used when we need to avoid modifying the existing code.
-It works like a real world adapter, adapting to the new interface so that it can work with the existing interface.
+It works like a real world adapter, converting the input to the expected format of the new interface.
-It is also useful because we don't have to modify the existing source code and potentially cause bugs.
+In the client's perspective, nothing should change.
+The adapter abstracts all the conversion.

 In the example below, the payPal accepts payment in dollars, and the new payment method, googlePay, accepts payment in cents.